 Written by: Aaron Garcia.

 With a high deductible health plan (HDHP), you pay out of pocket until you reach your deductible.
-When you reach your deductible, you pay copaymentsA copayment (copay) is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
+When you reach your deductible, you pay copaymentsA copayment is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
 For example: If your plan includes a copayment of $20 for office visits, you'll pay $20 to your doctor whenever you have an appointment. and coinsuranceCoinsurance is the percentage of your medical costs that you pay after you meet your deductible.
-The remaining amount is paid by your insurance company.
+Your insurance company pays the remaining amount.
 For example: If you have a $1,000 medical bill and your coinsurance is 20%, you'll pay $200.
 Your insurance company will cover the final $800. until you reach your annual Out-Of-Pocket Maximum, and all approved services are covered 100%.

 A Health Savings Accounts (HSA) can be set up with an HDHP.